thinkst/canarytools-docs/docs/bird-management/container-canaries.md

 ::::: slot details

 These are a collection of endpoints related to Container Canaries.
-Currently these relate to **Docker** Canaries.
+Currently, these relate to **Docker** Canaries.

 :::::